ggiacomo/crypto-finder/README.md

 # crypto-finder
-Find appealing cryptocurrencies based on some parameters using CoinGecko APIs
+Find unlisted cryptocurrencies on Coinbase and Binance